-- 1. In the service list, choose Network > Direct Connect. - 2.
-In the navigation pane on the left, choose Direct Connect > Virtual Gateways. - 3.
-Locate the virtual gateway you want to view and click \checkmark before its name to view the details.
+- 1. Log in to the management console. - 2.
+In the service list, choose Network > Direct Connect. - 3.
+In the navigation pane on the left, choose Direct Connect > Virtual Gateways. - 4.
+Locate the virtual gateway you want to view and click before its name to view the details.